Working with the LGMA gives you the opportunity to gain wide experience and to make a real difference for local authorities in Ireland.

 What we can offer you

-As well as that, we offer excellent benefits to our employees.
+We offer excellent benefits to our employees.

 - You will be paid according to an incremental salary scale and we offer excellent career progression opportunities.